 Public Service Reform in Education and Training Sector

 An extensive programme of reform is being implemented on a system wide basis across the Education and Training Sector.
-Major change initiatives and key milestones are captured in the Integrated Reform Delivery Plan (Revised) 2016.
-More detailed plans for Shared Services, including procurement, and External Service Delivery have been published separately and can be accessed through the links below.
+Major change initiatives and key milestones are captured in the Action Plan for Education 2019 and the Statement of Strategy 2019 – 2021.

-- Improve the progress of learners at risk of educational disadvantage or learners with special educational needs in order to support them to achieve their potential
+- Advance the progress of learners at risk of educational disadvantage and learners with special educational needs in order to support them to achieve their potential

-- Build stronger bridge between education and the wider community
+- Intensify the relationships between education and the wider community, society and the economy

 To oversee this programme of reform in the Education and Training Sector, the Department has established an Education and Training Reform Board and a Public Service Reform (PSR) Programme Office.
 The Department is working closely with national agencies and other Government Departments to implement this ambitious programme of reform.